Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Quantum Statistical Potentials

 \subsection{The Improved Kelbg Potential for $Z>1$}

-We employed the Slater sum approach described by Pollock~\cite{Pollockpaper}, as well as its implementation within the universal path integral (UPI) code coupled with matrix squaring~\cite{ceperley95,storer68,storer73}, to compute pair density matrices for electron-ion systems with nuclear charge numbers $Z$ ranging from 1 to 54.
+We employed the Slater sum approach described by Pollock~\cite{Pollockpaper}, as well as its implementation within the universal path integral (UPI) code coupled with matrix squaring~\cite{ceperley95,storer68,storer73}, to compute pair density matrices for electron-ion systems with nuclear charge numbers ($Z$) ranging from 1 to 54.
+This range of $Z$ is largely representative of states accessible in laboratory high energy density physics experiments, where temperatures are $\sim$1-10~keV in the DT fusion fuel and $\sim$~300~eV in the gold hohlraum,\cite{Aybar25} however the analytic fit for the potentials derived here likely holds for any value of $Z$.
 Quantum statistical potentials (QSPs) were subsequently extracted using Eq.~\ref{rhopot}.
 The resulting potentials for hydrogen are presented in Figure~2 of Ref.~\onlinecite{hedp12} and are not reproduced here.

 Figure~\ref{carbonpots2} shows representative QSPs for carbon at temperatures of $2.5\times 10^5$~K and $1.0\times 10^6$~K. Results from the exact pair density matrix calculations are indicated by purple symbols.
 The green lines correspond to our fitted expressions for the potentials based on Eq.~\ref{kelbgpot}, as described below, and the red lines correspond to the traditional ("unimproved") Kelbg potential.
 Both figures demonstrate the importance of including the bound state contributions to the potential as the traditional Kelbg potential indicates significantly weaker attractive interactions at small radius than the exact pair potential.
 At lower temperatures, where the K-shell of the isolated electron-ion pair is predominantly occupied, the form of the QSP is also significantly modified at distances exceeding the thermal de~Broglie wavelength.
 This is visible as the small discontinuity in the exact pair potential at $T=2.5\times 10^5$~K. This discontinuity arises in the pair potential due to the strong contribution of bound states and the ionization gap between the highest occupied bound states and the continuum for the pair problem.
 Fig.~\ref{carbonpots2} also shows a version of the improved Kelbg potential based on Ref.~\onlinecite{Filinov04}, as described in more detail below.